EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_logging_service/README.md

 * Test ID: ***capif_api_logging-5***
 * Description:

-  This test case will check that a CAPIF subscriber (AEF) cannot create Log Entry without valid aefId
+  This test case will check that a CAPIF subscriber (AEF) cannot create Log Entry without valid aefId in body
 * Pre-Conditions:

   *  CAPIF provider is pre-authorised (has valid apfId from CAPIF Authority)